s1n7ax/youtube-treesitter/README.md

 You can play with tree sitter [https://tree-sitter.github.io/tree-sitter/playground](https://tree-sitter.github.io/tree-sitter/playground)

 - Syntax tree
-- Branches
+- Back tracking (branches)
 - Incremental parsing
 - Error recovery

-## nvim-treesitter
+## Nvim Tree Sitter

-Simple and easy way to use the interface for tree-sitter in Neovim and to provide some basic functionality such as,
+Simple and easy way to use the interface for `tree-sitter` in Neovim and to provide some basic functionality such as,

+### Features of Nvim Tree Sitter

+- Shipped with parsers with for popular programming languages
+- Provides commands to manage tree sitter parsers (install/update/remove/enable/disable etc..)
 - Syntax highlighting
 - Incremental selection
 - Indentation